unturned-info/unturned-3-knowledgebase/docs/Server Hosting/ServerHosting.md

 ## How to Host Curated Maps

 Curated maps are available as workshop items, so are configured in the `WorkshopDownloadConfig.json` file.
-During startup the Map command searches installed workshop items for a matching name.
+During startup, the Map command searches installed workshop items for a matching name.

 ???+ info "Curated Map file IDs"